domwxyz/marxist-chat/src/api/API.md

 {
   "type": "queue",
   "position": 3,
   "message": "You are #3 in queue.
-Please wait..."
-}
+Estimated wait time: ~6 minutes" }
 ```